fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 manually after updating the content on Ghost.
 (The default Ghost webhook isn't customizable to trigger a GitHub Action, but that can be added as a plugin.)

-The Markdown blog posts are stored in `/_posts` as files with front matter support.
+The Markdown blog posts are stored in `/_posts` as files with frontmatter support.
 Adding a new Markdown file in there will create a new blog post.

 The Ghost blog posts are fetched using Ghost's Content API library.